What is Permaculture?

 Can I work with the animals?

-Working with the animals could involve feeding them, cleaning them out, moving the goats around, collecting their green food or milking.
+Working with the animals could involve collecting and distributing food, cleaning them out or walking the goats.
 Everyone will be expected to help with collecting food for the animals and cleaning their accommodation.

 For the comfort of our goats and to make sure we remain at maximum productivity it’s important that we don’t have too much disturbance at milking time.
 We’ll always try and accommodate if you’d like to try your hand, but please appreciate that this won’t always be possible, particularly if you are not planning on staying with us for long.